rachejazz/hear-my-voice/README.md

-This is a test project deployed by alexa
+This is a test project deployed by alexa echo dot